 While filing your income tax returns, it is advised that you speak with a tax expert or use online tax filing software.

-Avoid common errors while filing income tax forms
+Avoid common errors while filing income tax forms.

-- Wrong personal information: Double-check the accuracy of your personal data, including your name, PAN number, and contact information.
-Any error in your personal data might cause problems with how your tax return is processed.
+- Wrong personal information: Double-check the accuracy of your data, including your name, PAN number, and contact information.
+Any error in your data might cause problems with how your tax return is processed.

-- Not claiming deductions: Be careful to utilize all of your allowable deductions, including those for PPF, ELSS, insurance, and principal repayment on home loans.
+- Not claiming deductions: Be careful to utilise all of your allowable deductions, including those for PPF, ELSS, insurance, and principal repayment on home loans.
 Higher tax liabilities may occur from failing to claim deductions.

 - Tax return not verified: If you don’t validate your tax return, your return may be deemed invalid.
 Always use your Aadhar card, bank account, or net banking to validate your tax return.